 $ cd add

 Next, in the add directory, we create the Cargo.toml file that will configure the entire workspace.
 This file won’t have a [package] section.
-Instead, it will start with a [workspace] section that will allow us to add members to the workspace by specifying the path to the package with our binary crate; in this case, that path is adder:
+Instead, it will start with a [workspace] section that will allow us to add members to the workspace.
+We also make a point to use the latest and greatest version of Cargo’s resolver algorithm in our workspace by setting the resolver value to "3".

 Cargo.toml

 [workspace]

-members = [
+resolver = "3"

-"adder",

-]

 Next, we’ll create the adder binary crate by running cargo new within the add directory: